fshowalter/franksmovielog.com-v1/content/reviews/0007-mortal-kombat-legends-scorpion-s-revenge-2020.md

 venue_notes: 2020 WB Animation 1080p
 ---

-Animated quasi-remake of the original 1995 original lacks Christopher Lambert and--surprisingly--comprable production design.
+Animated quasi-remake of the 1995 live-action original.
+Fails to convey the franchise’s inventive production design and quirky sense-of-humor.
 Makes up some ground with over-the-top graphic violence and Joel McHale.